 Counseling groups offer a unique opportunity for students to discuss common challenges and work together to find solutions.
 Groups like this also offer support – letting students know that they aren’t the only one experiencing these challenges.
 Before offering counseling groups we will conduct a needs-based assessment to allow both students and teachers an opportunity to share the needs they perceive.
 Based on the feedback we can offer a variety of groups.

 - Academic Success,

 - Changing Families, or

 We might see a student for individual counseling due to reoccurring problems or topics that are too sensitive to discuss in a larger setting.
-A student might come to me for individual counseling by self-referral (e.g., signing up in my mailbox or by simply stopping me in the hallway).
+A student might come to their School Counselor for individual counseling by self-referral (e.g., leaving a note in our mailboxes or simply stopping us in the hallway).
 A parent or teacher may also request that we see a student by completing a School Counseling Referral Form.

 Click here to view the Matoaka School Counseling Annual Calendar 2018-2019

 Please allow me to introduce myself.
 My name is Destiney Harris.
 I am a graduate of the University of Virginia and before moving here, we lived in Charlottesville.
 William & Mary brought us to Williamsburg… my husband is pursuing his post-graduate studies there!
 We have two beautiful daughters; if you come by my office you’ll see their pictures all around!

 Getting to know me as an educator…

 Here are a couple of things about me that I want you to know: